-Besides being chatty and social, military macaws have a reputation for being pleasant, even-tempered pets.
-Ideally, they will be hand fed when they're babies, to help form a strong bond with their owners.
-These are curious birds, and they enjoy playing and interacting with their human "flock."
+Besides being chatty and social, military macaws are large parrots that have a reputation for being pleasant, even-tempered pet birds.
+Ideally, if it is hand-fed from birth, it can form a strong bond with its owners.
+These curious birds look forward to interacting with its human "flock."

 Common Names: Military macaw, Bolivian military macaw, Mexican military macaw